 Common Career Mistakes and How to Avoid Them

-Are you doing everything to progress your career but not getting results?
-Have you ever considered what the reason is for why your friend or colleague is promoted while you are stuck in the same spot?
-The truth is, most of us make mistakes when we work, which slows our progress.
-Learn about the mistakes we make and how they can be avoided.
+Are you trying everything to improve your career but not getting results?
+Have you ever wondered what the reason is for why your friend or colleague is promoted while you are stuck in the same place?
+The truth is, most of us make a few common errors that stall our professional development.
+Keep reading to discover these mistakes and ways to prevent them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and transferable skills Training to keep your skills on top of your game.
+- Consider Mentoring, Continuing Learning and transferable skills Training to keep your skills in the game.

 Not Establishing Goals

-Do you possess a precise picture of where you’d like be in the next year, or two years?
-Failing to set achievable goals can slow progress.
-Create clear short-term and long-term goals, focusing on those that have the most impact on your career advancement.
-In order to increase job satisfaction Make sure these objectives align with your personal goals.
+Have you got a crystal clear view of where you’d like be within the next year or two?
+Failure to set goals that are achievable can hinder progress.
+Create clear short-term and long-term objectives, prioritizing those with the highest impact on your career advancement.
+In order to increase job satisfaction make sure that your goals are in line with your personal needs.

 - Attend professional conferences